What steps should I take if I suspect a fraudulent will is affecting probate proceedings in my family?

 Fraud allegations can slow distribution and jeopardize estate assets:

-• Ask the court to appoint a special administrator to secure property.
+- Ask the court to appoint a collector or other fiduciary authorized by law to secure property, if appropriate.

 2. Key Steps to Address a Suspected Fraudulent Will

-• Initiate a will contest in Superior Court if the clerk admits the questionable document.
+- Pursue the will contest in Superior Court if the questionable document has been admitted to probate.

-• Request the court protect estate assets through a special administrator or freeze order.
+- Request the court protect estate assets through appropriate fiduciary or other relief.

 Conclusion and Call to Action